Chapter256/cafekitten/README.md

 ![responsive image](assets/design/responsivness-image.png)

 ## Introduction
-The goal of this website is to use HTML and CSS to createa an info page for the user.
+The goal of this website is to use HTML and CSS to create an info page for a Cafe that will be used by a user to gather information.

 ## User Experience (UX)